 To study these basic particles and forces huge particle accelerators (machines capable of accelerating subatomic particles and colliding them at very high energies) are required.
 Because of the scale of these particle accelerators (which are often tens of kilometres long) they are often built in underground tunnels at international laboratories such as CERN near Geneva in Switzerland, Fermilab near Chicago in the USA, DESY in Hamburg in Germany, SLAC in California, and JINR in Russia and KEK in Japan, as well as others throughout the world.
 [N.B.
 Please click here for more information about particle physics laboratories worldwide.]

 Typical experiments in the subject often involve hundreds or even thousands of physicists, usually working within multinational research teams at the above laboratories.
 In addition, engineers and technicians from various different fields (including engineering, electronics, computing etc) are also needed to support the experimentalists, who often work round the clock on shifts while their experiments collect valuable data.
-Processing the vast amount of information which is collected is a mammoth task which often pushes computing technology to its limits, and particle physics has often been seen as a driving force towards the development of better and faster computers and computing technology.
+Processing the vast amount of information which is collected is a mammoth task which often pushes computing technology to its limits, and particle physics has often been seen as a driving force towards the development of better and faster computers and computing as well as communications technology too.
+[N.B.
+The World Wide Web for instance was developed at CERN; you can find out more about this in the context of the history of the Internet by clicking here.]

 Besides using accelerators, particle physics can also be studied by observing cosmic radiation, which includes high energy particles and gamma rays which rain down on our planet from outer space.
 Such experiments are often conducted at high altitudes or very deep underground at installations such as the Gran Sasso laboratory in Italy and the Boulby Mine at Boulby on the Yorkshire Coast in the UK.